Sid-0704/Notes/shell_scripting.md

 ### Writing A Demo Shell Script
 #!/bin/bash
 NAME="Sid"     -----here no space should be given and varible name must be in capital letter only <br>
-echo "I am ${NAME}"     -----here echo is printing the string and like C language '$' is required to let the compiler/interpreter
-                        -----know that it is a variable and not a string, just like a placeholder. <br>
+echo "I am ${NAME}"     -----here echo is printing the string and like C language '$' is required to let the compiler/interpreter know that it is a variable and not a string, just like a placeholder. <br>